 Oyoko Education Center - Nabuur Project

-Mr. Ernest Okrah (alias Azigi), a resident of UK and co-author of Oyoko.org website dedicated as a tool to project the image of Oyoko and also to communicate with sons and daughters of Oyoko home and abroad, on Wednesday 8th April donated 6 flat screen monitors and its associated Pentium 4 CPU to various institutions at Oyoko.
+Mr. Ernest Okrah (alias Azigi), a resident of UK and with Frantisek Korbel a co-author of Oyoko.org website dedicated as a tool to project the image of Oyoko and also to communicate with sons and daughters of Oyoko home and abroad, on Wednesday 8th April donated 6 flat screen monitors and its associated Pentium 4 CPU to various institutions at Oyoko.